ttu/json-flatfile-datastore/README.md

 #### Update

-`UpdateOne` and `UpdateOneAsync` will update the first item that matches the filter or provided id-value matches the defined id-field.
-Properties to update are defined with dynamic object.
-Dynamic object can be an `Anonymous type` or an `ExpandoObject`.
-Method will return true if item(s) found with the filter.
+`UpdateOne` and `UpdateOneAsync` will update the first item that matches the filter or the provided id-value that matches the defined id-field.
+Properties to update are defined with a dynamic object.
+The dynamic object can be an `Anonymous type` or an `ExpandoObject`.
+The method will return true if item(s) are found that match the filter.

 ```csharp
 // Dynamic